 The core learning stage isn’t just about theory.
-It brings together opportunities to practise in a safe environment, and to reflect on how these skills and knowledge can be used at work.
+It brings together opportunities to practice in a safe environment, and to reflect on how these skills and knowledge can be used at work.
 And it’s divided into modules, each with two levels of resources to meet the needs of different learning persona, those new to it and those who have prior experience:

 - An awareness level for those who are new or want to understand it on a higher level.
 These are only available online as short microlearns.